dbrownidau/constitution/CASSA-Constitution.md

 23.2.
 The chairperson of a subcommittee shall be decided by the corresponding committee members by majority vote, documented by the Secretary.

 23.3.
 The chairperson of a subcommittee shall have an additional casting vote in their corresponding subcommittee where a vote on any matter is drawn.

+23.4.
+A subcomittee chair can only be chair of a single subcommittee

 23.4 Subcommittee Chair responsibilities: